DagothBob/Pythgroups/manual.md

 ### With a virtual environment

 If you don’t want to install all the dependencies of this project directly on your base system, you can set up a virtual environment to install the dependencies in and run the program from.
-Here are the steps:

-The following command makes sure that you have the virtual environment software installed on your machine:
+To get started, the following command makes sure that you have the virtual environment software installed on your machine:

     $ pip install virtualenv

-Now we'll create the virtual environment folder using the following command.
+Now we'll create the virtual environment folder using the following command:

+    $ python -m virtualenv Pythgroups/venv

 We recommend creating this in the Pythgroups folder, but you could technically put it anywhere you want. venv is the name of the virtual environment folder you wish to create, which can be named whatever you want, but we’ll use venv for the rest of this section.

-    $ python -m virtualenv Pythgroups/venv

-Now we are ready to activate the virtual environment with the following command.
+Now we are ready to activate the virtual environment with the following command:

     $ source Pythgroups/venv/Scripts/activate     (Mac/Linux)
     > Pythgroups\venv\Scripts\activate.bat        (Windows)